-Existing stock options and warrants have not been included in the computation of diluted loss per share as to do so would be anti-dilutive.
-Accordingly, basic and diluted loss per share is the same for the periods presented.
+Existing stock options and warrants are not included in the computation of diluted loss per share as to do so would be anti-dilutive.
+Accordingly, basic and diluted loss per share would be the same in periods with net loss.